stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Invalid (Append (FieldError 0 1 "1") (FieldError 0 2 "1000"))
 ```

-This already work very well, but note how our error messages do
+This works very well already, but note how our error messages do
 not yet print the correct line numbers.
 That's not surprising,
 as we are using a dummy constant in our call to `hdecode`.
 We will look at how we can come up with the line numbers on the
 fly when we talk about stateful computations later in this chapters.
-For now, we could just manually annotate lines with numbers:
+For now, we could just manually annotate the lines with their
+numbers and pass a list of pairs to `hreadTable`:

 ```idris
 hreadTable4 :  (0 ts : List Type)